 These updates should already be available on Steam.
 Additionally, expect to see the game for iOS and Android "later this summer."

 28 Feb, 2017, 00:35 | Posted by: Jennifer

 Thimbleweed Park, the adventure game by Ron Gilbert and Gary Winnick, with art by Winnick and Mark Ferrari, is coming soon to a computer or console near you.

 It has just been finalized, and has been sent to Microsoft for Xbox certification.
 In light of this, a release date has been set.
-It's releasing just a month from now, on the 30th of March!You can check out more on the game's Steam page.
+It's releasing just a month from now, on the 30th of March!

 There's a lot of goodness coming out this year, from just about every company that this site covers.
 So go to the poll on the right and let us know which one has you excited the most.